 Before they had begun to cross [the bridge], however, up out of the water came a great wet, bearded head, larger than a man's, crowned with rushes.
 It looked at Aslan and out of its mouth a deep voice came.

 "Hail, Lord," it said.
 "Loose my chains."

 "Bacchus," said Aslan.
 "Deliver him from his chains."

 Later in the book, during Peter's duel with Miraz, Caspian frets that Peter will allow the jeering of the Telmarines to goad him into acting foolishly.
 Edmund calmly declares his faith in his brother: "Not he.
 You don't know him."

-Aslan healing the woman on her deathbed, who turns out to be Caspian's childhood nurse.
+Aslan healing a woman on her deathbed, who turns out to be Caspian's childhood nurse.

 The Horse and his Boy: When Aslan walks along the mountainside into Narnia with Shasta and reveals all the times he's watched over him his entire life, from his Moses in the Bullrushes incident to protecting him from jackals at the Tombs of the Ancient Kings.

 In the same book, Hwin (who has spent the entire book being bossed around by Aravis and Bree) proves she has more figurative balls than either of them when she takes one look at Aslan and offers herself up as his meal.